aplteam/Cider/README.md

 If Tatin packages are part of a project then Tatin is required as well.

+Cider is capable of collaborating with the [Git package](https://github.com/aplteam/Git) but does not rely on it.

 ## Overview

-Currently these commands are available:
+These commands are available:

 * `]Cider.OpenProject`
 * `]Cider.CreateProject`
 * `]Cider.CloseProject`
+* `]Cider.Help`
 * `]Cider.ListOpenProjects`
 * `]Cider.ListAliases`
+* `]Cider.Make`
-* `]Cider.Help`
+* `]Cider.RunTests`
 * `]Cider.Version`
 * `]Cider.ViewConfig`

+## Documentation

 In this document only `OpenProject` is discussed in detail because that is the principal command.

-For all other commands only basic information is provided.
+For all other commands only basic information is provided, but there is a document "Cider-User-Guide.html" available that discusses all features in detail.

-For details refer to the user command help.
-Regarding the API details are available from the document "Cider-API-Syntax".
+The user command help is also pretty exhaustive.

+Regarding the API there is a document "Cider-API-Reference.html" available.

 ## Installation